wishawa/decurse/decurse/README.md

 More examples (fibonacci, DFS, ...) are in the [examples directory](https://github.com/wishawa/decurse/tree/main/decurse/examples/).

 ## Functionality
-The macros provided by this crate makes your function run on the heap instead.
+The macros provided by this crate make your recursive functions run on the heap instead.
-It works on stable Rust (1.56 at time of writing).
+Works on stable Rust (1.56 at the time of writing).

-Here's an example to illustrate its mechanism.
+Here's an example to illustrate the mechanism.

 ```rust
 fn factorial(x: u32) -> u32 {